 The COVID-19 pandemic halted Duplin Winery tours for two years before the new, expanded Duplin Winemaker Adventure Tour debuted in May 2022.
 The tour, including tastings and a bottle of wine, costs $13.

 After the tour, visit the winery museum to see 18th century wooden wine presses and sit down for a Deluxe Wine Tasting, both inside the Rose Hill wine market.
 You’ll sample 10 sips -- white, red and blush -- while nibbling on Duplin’s famous cheese dip and housemade crackers.
 Take notes on a keepsake tasting sheet while bartenders share pairing tips, recipe ideas and more captivating stories.
 Deluxe Wine Tastings cost $15, and the wine list changes throughout the year.

 Book both the tour and tasting in the Duplin Winery retail room, 505 N. Sycamore St, Rose Hill, N.C.

-We also offers a new Bottle Your Own Duplin Wine Experience on the hour from 12 to 5 p.m.
-Monday and Wednesday at our North Myrtle Beach, S.C., location.
+We also offers a new Bottle Your Own Duplin Wine Experience at both our North Myrtle Beach, S.C., and Panama City Beach, Fla., locations.
 See how wine is made but also enjoy the authentic experience of filling, corking and labeling you own bottle to take home.
 The experience costs $20.
-Wine tastings are also available there.
+Wine tastings are also available those locations.

-The Bottle Your Own Duplin Wine Experience in North Myrtle, 4650 U.S. Highway 17 South, may be booked on a walk-in basis only.
+The Bottle Your Own Duplin Wine Experience may be booked on a walk-in basis only.
 Tastings are available Monday-Saturday on a walk-in basis.
 The wineries are closed on Sunday.